hbctraining/variant_analysis/lessons/09_variant_annotation.md

 ### Annotate SNPs with dbSNP

 dbSNP is a public-domain archive maintained by NCBI for simple genetic polymorphisms in humans.
 It is designed as a repository for researchers to be able to submit novel variants to as well as query for variants submitted by others.
-Tha variants within dbSNP include:
+The variants within dbSNP include:

 - SNPs
 - Small-scale insertions/deletions